dsomleff/nextjs-camp/summary-app/README.md

 - `useRouter` - allow extracting value from dynamic route.
 - `Link` - allow to make a link visiting in an SPA way.
 - `_app.js` - special file, to include all layout files (header, footer) in once.
+- `Head` allow to add metadata to pages.

 ### Pre Rendering
 - Static generation - build with project for production (html files already prepared and fetched data do not display